National Action Alliance To Advance Patient and Workforce Safety

-The Agency for Healthcare Research and Quality (AHRQ), on behalf of the Department of Health and Human Services (HHS), has established the National Action Alliance to Advance Patient Safety as a public-private collaboration to improve both patient and workforce safety.
+The Agency for Healthcare Research and Quality (AHRQ), on behalf of the Department of Health and Human Services (HHS), has established the National Action Alliance to Advance Patient and Workforce Safety as a public-private collaboration to improve both patient and workforce safety.
 The National Action Alliance is a partnership between HHS and its Federal agencies and private stakeholders, including healthcare systems, clinicians, allied health professionals, patients, families, caregivers, professional societies, patient and workforce safety advocates, the digital healthcare sector, health services researchers, employers, and payors interested in recommitting our Nation to advancing patient and workforce safety to move toward zero harm in healthcare.

 As HHS Secretary Xavier Becerra noted during the November 14, 2022, HHS Convening to Advance Safety: Planning for the Launch of the National Action Alliance, "We believe the Action Alliance gives us the best chance to make sure HHS is using all of its tools to work with stakeholders most effectively because we believe we can give people a sense that, when they walk through the doors of that medical service facility, doctor's office, hospital, urgent care center, that they’re going to walk out in better health."